 § 7.
-The mayor shall preside at the meetings of the council and perform such other duties as are prescribed by this charter and by general law and such as may be imposed by the council consistent with his office.
-He shall take care and see that the-bylaws, ordinances, acts and resolutions of the council are faithfully executed and obeyed.
-He shall be ex officio conservator of the peace within the town and within one mile of its corporate limits.
-He shall see that peace and good order are preserved and that persons and property within the town are protected.
-He shall authenticate by his signature such documents and instruments as the council, this charter, or the laws of the Commonwealth require.
-He shall from time to time recommend to the council such measures as he may deem needful for the welfare of the town.
+The mayor shall preside at the meetings of the council, voting only in case of a tie, and perform such other duties as are prescribed by this charter and by general law and such as may be imposed by the council consistent with the office.
+The mayor shall take care and see that the bylaws, ordinances, acts and resolutions of the council are faithfully executed and obeyed.
+The mayor shall be ex officio conservator of the peace within the town.
+The mayor shall see that peace and good order are preserved and that persons and property within the town are protected.
+The mayor shall authenticate by their signature such documents and instruments as the council, this charter, or the laws of the Commonwealth require.
+The mayor shall from time to time recommend to the council such measures as the mayor may deem needful for the welfare of the town.
+(1958, c.
+366; 2019, cc.113,694)

 § 8.
-The council shall, as soon as practicable, after qualification, and biennially thereafter following the regular town election, appoint one of its members as vice-mayor.
-The vice-mayor, during the absence or disability of the mayor shall perform the duties and be vested with all the power, authority and jurisdiction of the mayor; in the event of a vacancy for any reason in the office of mayor, he shall act as mayor until a mayor is duly appointed by the town council or is elected.
-The member of the council who shall be chosen vice-mayor shall continue to have all the rights, privileges, powers, duties and obligations of councilman even when performing the duties of mayor during the absence or disability of the mayor of the town.
+The council shall, as soon as practicable after qualification, and biennially thereafter following the regular town election, appoint one of its members as vice-mayor.
+The vice-mayor, during the absence or disability of the mayor shall perform the duties and be vested with all the power, authority and jurisdiction of the mayor; in the event of a vacancy for any reason in the office of mayor, the vice-mayor shall act as mayor until a mayor is duly appointed by the town council or is elected.
+The member of the council who shall be chosen vice-mayor shall continue to have all the rights, privileges, powers, duties and obligations of councilmember even when performing the duties of mayor during the absence or disability of the mayor of the town.
+(1958, c.
+366)

 § 9.
 The council shall, by ordinance, fix the time and place for their regular meetings, which shall be held at least once a month.
 Special meetings may be called by the Clerk at the instance of the mayor or any three members of the council in writing; no other business shall be transacted at a special meeting except that stated in the call, unless all members be present and consent to the transaction of such other business.
 The meetings of the council shall be open to the public except when, in the judgment of the council, the public welfare requires executive meetings.
 (1958, c.
-366)

-§ 10.
-The council shall keep a minute book, in which its Clerk shall note the proceedings of the council, and shall record proceedings at large on the minute book and keep the same properly indexed.
-(1958, c.
-366)
+10. The council shall keep a minute book, in which its Clerk or a person designated by the Council, shall note the proceedings of the council, and shall record proceedings at large on the minute book and keep the same properly indexed.
+(1958,c.366)